nancyc0337/about-me/README.md

-Nancy Chen
+# Nancy Chen

-Student

-School:
+_Student_

+School: HSTAT (High School Of Telecommunication Arts And Technology)

-Email:
+Email: nancyc85@nycstudents.net

 Sophomore

+---
+### Schools I Went To:

 I was born in Pennsylvania, then moved to China, then, Brooklyn & New York.

+---

 I went to PS310 in elementary school.